Drew Butera: Philadelphia Phillies

-On February 5, 2019, Butera signed a minor league deal with the Philadelphia Phillies that included an invitation to spring training.
-If added to the team's 40-man roster, he would have received a one-year contract for $1.3 million while in the majors, and $210,000 while in the minors.
-His contract had performance bonuses of $50,000 each for 50, 60, 70, and 80 games.
+On February 5, 2019, Butera signed a minor league contract with the Philadelphia Phillies with an invitation to spring training.
+If added to the team's 40-man roster, he would have received $1.3 million while in the majors and $210,000 while in the minors.
 The contract allowed Butera to opt out by March 21.
-Butera later exercised this opt-out clause, leading to his release.
+Butera later exercised this opt-out clause, granting him his release.

 Colorado Rockies (second stint)

-On March 25, 2019, Butera signed a minor league deal with the Colorado Rockies.
-Butera had his contract selected on April 15, 2019.
+On March 25, 2019, Butera signed a minor league contract with the Rockies.
+Butera had his contract selected on April 15.
 Butera was designated for assignment on May 3 and outrighted on May 7.
 On September 3, the Rockies selected his contract to the active roster.
 In 2019 with Colorado, Butera batted .163/.229/.233 with no homers and 3 RBI.
-He became a free agent after the season.
+He became a free agent after the season but re-signed with the Rockies on another minor league contract on December 18.

-On December 18, 2019, Butera re-signed with the Rockies on a minor league contract.
-On July 22, 2020, Butera had his contract selected to the major league roster.
-In 2020 with the Rockies, Butera slashed .154/.190/.205 with no home runs and 4 RBI in 28 games.
+Butera had his contract selected to the Rockies roster on July 22, 2020, before the start of the shortened 2020 season.
+In 2020 with the Rockies, Butera slashed .154/.190/.205 with no home runs and 4 RBI.
+He was frequently a defensive replacement, coming to bat only 43 times in 28 games.
 He became a free agent after the season.